sergiobayona/easy_talk/README.md

 # EasyTalk

-EasyTalk is a Ruby library that simplifies defining and generating JSON Schema documents, and validates that JSON data conforms to these schemas.
+EasyTalk is a Ruby library that simplifies defining and generating JSON Schema.

 Key Features
 * Intuitive Schema Definition: Use Ruby classes and methods to define JSON Schema documents easily.
+* Works for plain Ruby classes and ActiveRecord models.
 * LLM Function Support: Ideal for integrating with Large Language Models (LLMs) such as OpenAI's GPT series.
 EasyTalk enables you to effortlessly create JSON Schema documents describing the inputs and outputs of LLM function calls.
 * Schema Composition: Define EasyTalk models and reference them in other EasyTalk models to create complex schemas.
 * Validation: Write validations using ActiveModel's validations.